Hannon-lab/FlaHMM/README.md

 ### Optional: Preparing custom transposon annotations

-To run the FlaHMM tool you need to calculate transposon content for the genome of interest using RepeatMasker.
-If no transposon library is present for your species of interest, you may wish to run EDTA to construct transposon libraries; alternatively, you could use RepBase annotations from a closely related species.
+To run the FlaHMM tool you need to calculate transposon content for the genome of interest using RepeatMasker with a suitable transposon library (FASTA).
+If no transposon library is available for your species of interest, we recommend running EDTA.
+Alternatively, you could use an existing library (e.g., RepBase) from a closely related species.
 Detailed instructions are found below:
 * examples/run_EDTA - Scripts/instructions to generate EDTA transposon libraries (optional)
 * examples/make_bins - Scripts to calculate LTR/Gypsy content genome-wide per 2.5 kb, 5 kb, or 10 kb bins from RepeatMasker output